DallasTrinkle/Onsager/README.md

 Update 0.3: an entirely new implementation of the Onsager calculation is now included.
 This is based on the crystal class; two examples are shown in the examples directory as iPython notebooks.
 This allows for the use of crystals that are not simple Bravais lattices for vacancy-mediated diffusion.
 YAML support is also included to output a diffuser (and read back in).

+Update 0.4: cleanup of code, removing old implementations and tests; updated for speed, and inclusion of HDF5 format for reading and writing of VacancyMediated objects.

 Contributors
 ============
 Dallas R. Trinkle, initial design and implementation.